mopidy/mopidy/docs/installation/index.rst

       sudo pip-python install -U cherrypy ws4py

 #.
-Optional: To use MPRIS, e.g. for controlling Mopidy from the Ubuntu Sound
+Optional: To use Mopidy-MPRIS, e.g. for controlling Mopidy from the Ubuntu
-   Menu or from an UPnP client via Rygel, you need some additional
+   Sound Menu or from an UPnP client via Rygel, you need some additional
    dependencies: the Python bindings for libindicate, and the Python bindings for libdbus, the reference D-Bus library.